 Your Horoscope This Week: September 28 To October 4

-Welcome to the week where September ends and October begins; where Q4 kicks oﬀ and the collective lock-in begins.
-Mars, the planet of action, is oﬃcially in Scorpio, the sign of intensity, precision, and transformation.
+Welcome to the week where September ends and October begins; where Q4 kicks off and the collective lock-in begins.
+Mars, the planet of action, is offcially in Scorpio, the sign of intensity, precision, and transformation.
 This is the week to take your power back.
-To get organized about what actually matters, to follow through, to stop pretending someone’s coming to save you.
+To get organised about what actually matters, to follow through, to stop pretending someone’s coming to save you.

 AdvertisementADVERTISEMENT